Getting to Innsbruck

 Here you will find lots of useful information about public transport, parking in Innsbruck, taxi companies, car rentals and roadside assistance, as well as tips for people with limited mobility.

 Innsbruck's public transport makes guests mobile without a car.
 The bus and tram routes operated by the Innsbrucker Verkehrsbetriebe, or the IVB for short, offer great connections around the clock.
 If you want to enjoy Innsbruck's nightlife, you can take advantage of the good connections offered by the "Nightliner" night buses.
 There is also a dense network of regional buses, trams and trains that connects Innsbruck with the nearby villages and surrounding regions.
 These links are operated by the Verkehrsverbund Tirol (VVT).
-Single tickets are available from the driver.
-Our tip: tickets are cheaper if you buy them at the ticket machines located at the bus and tram stops than from the driver.
+Single tickets are available at the ticket machines located at the bus and tram stops.

 The following widget allows you to plan a journey out of the city of Innsbruck.
 If you want to travel from one of the holiday villages into Innsbruck, you can find the information you need here.
 The VVT timetable provides information for journeys from Innsbruck into the surrounding regions.
 It shows all forms of transport for journeys within Austria, from buses and trains to trams.